 ‘Neither should you: the boss wants a word.
 You shouldn’t have run.’

 Slice shrugged, ‘You didn’t see what I called.
 How’d you find me so fast?
 I didn’t dedicate to you.’

 She turned to go.
-Demons all wanted the same thing, and she’d enough blood on her hands from All Hallows.
-She’d gotten as far as the nearest railway cars before the wind filled with the voices she’d last heard in the city.
+Devils all wanted the same thing, and she’d enough blood on her hands from All Hallows.
+She’d gotten as far as the nearest railway cars before the wind filled with the voices she’d last heard back home.

-‘I’ll let them loose Bebi Slice.
+‘I’ll let them loose Slice.
 You know I will, I’ve an offer you should hear.’

 ‘What makes you think I’d do business with you?’

 She stifled a yawn.
 It had been too long a journey for the usual bullshit, and the one stop North and her had made for coffee hadn’t done much for topping up her reserves.